 Captain Gorrie was a keen sportsman and a famous athlete.
 He was a strongly built man, proud and passionate in manner, martial in demeanour, true and warmhearted in friendship.
 The first time he took a fancy to the white pony was one day he watched his men trying to catch him on the hill.
 After that he got him trained for riding.
 Captain Gorrie in his day was considered the best rider in Islay.
 In his saddle he sat as straight as a wand, with his cocked hat sideways on his head, and in his hand a light whip which he gracefully flourished, but with which he seldom touched his highstepping, fleet-footed Highland steed.
 His rash exploits, his races swift, I cannot now review.
-His rough and rapid ride from Kilcalumkil. four miles above Port-Ellen, to Carnbeg within a mile of Port-Askaig, a distance of about twenty-eight miles in an hour, was a riding feat worthy of "the horse that beat Beelzebub beside the salt sea wave."
-Like Young Lochinvar "he stayed not for brake, and he stopped not for stone," but swiftly dashed on "over bank, bush and scaur."
-Although "like an arrow swift he flew, shot by an archer strong."
-Captain Gorrie did manage his snorting steed to better purpose than did luckless Captain John Gilpin the "nimble steed," the Calender of Ware, lent him for his heliday of an exciting story told me by good, honest John MacEwan, Iain Mor nam madadh, who in his young days was a successful smuggler on the farm of his father, a whisky on hand, and observing the gaugers prowling about in the gloaming, he saddled his good brown mare, and mounting, hung, Gilpin like, a cask of pure Islay on towards the Big Strand, through Duich sand knolls, avenue that leads up to the Lonban farm, thereafter my excellent and popular friend the Rev Robert Blair.
+His rough and rapid ride from Kilcalumkil, four miles above Port-Ellen, to Carnbeg within a mile of Port-Askaig, a distance of about twenty-eight miles in an hour, was a riding feat worthy of "the horse that beat Beelzebub beside the salt sea wave," Like Young Lochinvar "he stayed not for brake, and he stopped not for stone," but swiftly dashed on "over bank, bush and scaur."
+Although "like an arrow swift he flew, shot by an archer strong," Captain Gorrie did manage his snorting steed to better purpose than did luckless Captain John Gilpin the "nimble steed," the Calender of Ware, lent him for his holiday ride on his twentieth wedding day.
+All this reminds me of an exciting story told me by good, honest John MacEwan, Iain Mor nam madadh, who in his young days was a successful smuggler on the farm of his father, a respectable tenant in the Oa district.
+John had some whisky on hand, and observing the gaugers prowling about in the gloaming, he saddled his good brown mare, and mounting, hung, Gilpin like, a cask of pure Islan on each side "to make his balance true," and bolted off towards the Big Strand, through Duich sand-knolls, along the Iron Bridge, till after crossing Clachan-an-tachair Bridge, he turned off the main-road and dashed up the avenue that leads up to the Lonbàn farm, thereafter occupied by hospitable Mr. Duncan Blair, the father of my excellent and popular friend the Rev. Robert Blair.
 M.A., Cambuslang.
-When John thus eluded the vigilant he feared that the "sparks of fire which the iron heels of his spirited brown mare struck out of the hard and flinty highway," might betray his whereabouts on the road.
+When John thus eluded the vigilant eyes of the excisemen, hotly pursuing him on horseback, he feared that the "sparks of fire which the iron heels of his spirited brown mare struck out of the hard and flinty highway," might betray his whereabouts on the road.
 Honest John's "racing and chasing" was along the same route as Captain Gorrie's Ride so well poetized by Mr. Pattison.

-After, at dawn of day, the grim and dark shadows had fled away, the Captain who on his fiery white charger had tried racing conclusions with the "stalwart horseman that rode upon the giant black," Marcaiehe an eich dhuibh (Gorrie's and his pony's shadow) arrived at his stable door "in haste, in heat, and disarray," but flushed with the honours of having beat Beelzebub.
+After, at dawn of day, the grim and dark shadows had fled away, the Captain who on his fiery white charger had tried racing conclusions with the "stalwart horseman that rode upon the giant black," Marcaiche an eich dhuibh (Gorrie's and his pony's shadow) arrived at his stable door "in haste, in heat, and disarray," but flushed with the honours of having beat Beelzebub.